PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots2.md

 ### 1. Introduction

 In today's DataLab session, we will discuss the article Computation Machinery and Intelligence, and perform an experiment called the Turing Test.
-Furthermore, we will start working on the creative brief of AI&DT: AI & Science Fiction.
-A detailed description of the assignment can be found in the Project Brief.
-At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 1.

 Before/after the workshop you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.